 Q: If I take some pension benefits now, how will that affect any future pension contributions I make?

-A: There are special rules to limit the tax relief possible on future pension contributions where funds have already been accessed from your pension other than the state pension.
-As long as you are under the age of 75, are UK resident and have relevant earnings (or pay in less than £3,600 a year gross), you can still contribute to a pension after money purchase pension benefits.
+A: As long as you are under the age of 75, are UK resident and have relevant earnings (or pay in less than £3,600 a year gross), you can still contribute to a pension after taking money purchase pension benefits.

-However, tax relief is limited to contributions of £4,000 a year gross where you have taken any taxable money purchase pension benefits.
+However, tax relief is limited to contributions of £4,000 a year gross where you have taken any taxable money purchase pension benefits under the pensions flexibility rules.